 FIGURE 2 Paper chromatography can be used to separate the components of photosynthetic pigment (leaf stain).
-The pigment is placed on the origin, and then the paper strip is placed in a container where it is in contact with the mobile phase, which is drawn up the paper by capillary action.
+The pigment is placed on the origin, and then the paper strip is placed in a container where it is left to absorb the mobile phase.

-retardation factor $(R{c})$
+Retardation factor (R{c}) calculations